 - Trust your instincts.
 If it feels bad, it probably is.

-- Avoid email chain letters.
+- Avoid email chain letters or phishing scams via text.

 For additional computer fraud information